imennajar/sql-challenge/README.md

 # sql-challenge

-In this project, we will see how to use SQL stands for Structured Query Language to create a database and retrieve data.
+In this project, we will see how to use SQL, stands for Structured Query Language, to create a database and retrieve data.

 ## What we will learn from this project: